A moment-matching metric for latent variable generative models: Introduction

 \section{Introduction}

-When fitting supervised models, statisticians and computer scientists alike have come up with a variety of metrics in order to evaluate the quality of their predictions, from simple mean-squared error to general loss functions.
+When fitting supervised models, statisticians and computer scientists alike have come up with a variety of metrics in order to evaluate the quality of their predictions, from the simple mean-squared error to more general loss functions.
 However, in the context of unsupervised learning there is no direct measure of success and it can be difficult to assess the validity of the fitted model \cite{Hastie09}.

-Assume an unsupervised learning context where we have a data set $S= \{\mathbf{x}_1,...,\mathbf{x}_N\}$ and the abstract goal of capturing the distribution $p(\x)$.
-One way to train such model is to assume a distribution and then maximize the likelihood of the data set with respect to the distribution parameters.
-Then the trained models are assessed and compared using the likelihood as well.
-Goodhart's law \cite{goodhart84,strathern97} states that \textit{when a measure becomes a target, it ceases to be a good measure} and thus we should not strictly rely on the likelihood to evaluate models that were trained using the likelihood.
+Assume an unsupervised learning context where we have a data set $S= \{\mathbf{x}_1,...,\mathbf{x}_N\}$ and the abstract goal of capturing the distribution $p(\bx)$.
+One way to train such model is to assume a distribution and then maximize the likelihood of the data set with respect to the parameters of the distribution.
+If multiple models are trained, they are usually compared using the likelihood as well.
+Goodhart's law \cite{goodhart84,strathern97} states that \textit{when a measure becomes a target, it ceases to be a good measure} and thus we should not strictly rely on the likelihood to evaluate models that were trained with the likelihood.

-In this article we propose a new way to assess the quality of the fit of a large family of unsupervised models with respect to our abstract goal of capturing the distribution $p(\x)$.
-In other words, we propose a way to measure if estimated distribution $\hat{p}(x)$ resembles the observed distribution $p_S(x)$.
+In this article we propose a new way to assess the quality of the fit of a large family of unsupervised models with respect to our abstract goal of capturing the distribution $p(\bx)$.
+In other words, we propose a new way to measure if an estimated distribution $\hat{p}(\bx)$ resembles the observed distribution $p_S(\bx)$.
 More precisely, we offer a diagnostic technique for parametric latent variable models such as Variational AutoEncoders (VAEs) \cite{Kingma13,Kingma17} and Gaussian Mixture Models (GMMs).
 Our proposed metric evaluates the quality of the \textit{fitted model}; we compare the learned parameters of the unsupervised model with the observed data distribution the model is trying to capture.
-We do so by building two distinct moment estimators.
-The main purpose of such metric is to provide a way to compare the fit of multiple models from different families by assessing how well these models captured the first two moments of the data.
-Though capturing the first and second moment of a data set is not a sufficient condition to claim the trained model has captured the data distribution it certainly is a necessary condition under some assumption we discuss later.
+We do so by building distinct moment estimators and comparing them.
+The main purpose of such metric is to provide a new way to compare the fit of multiple models from different families by assessing how well these models captured the first two moments of the data.
+Though capturing the first and second moment of a data set is not a sufficient condition to claim the trained model has perfectly captured the data distribution, it certainly is a necessary condition under some assumption we discuss later.